AI Citation Analytics: Track AI Systems That Cite You

 Imagine spending months creating content, only to discover that AI systems are citing your competitors' inferior resources instead of yours.
 Or publishing technical documentation that you assume AI models are using, without any way to verify it's actually being cited.

 This is the reality for most content creators today.
 While traditional SEO has sophisticated analytics—Google Search Console, ranking trackers, backlink monitors—AI citation tracking is still in its infancy.
 But the stakes are just as high, if not higher.
+Learn how to improve your citation probability and use our Citation Checker to measure your content's AI visibility.

 A single citation by ChatGPT in response to a popular query can generate more qualified traffic than ranking #1 for a mid-volume keyword.
 But without proper analytics, you're flying blind.